Food for All

 - Advocate.
 Contact Congress to ask your representative to visit a food pantry and support policies that aid hungry families.

-- Donate cash or stock to support programs that address food insecurity like Food for All and the Second Harvest Food Bank.
+- Donate cash or stock to support programs that address food insecurity like Food for All.

 For seven years in a row, Feeding America has conducted Map the Meal Gap to shed light on food insecurity at the local level.
 The intent is to provide useful data so policymakers, business leaders, community activists and others can work towards solutions to food insecurity.
 “Ensuring that food-insecure people have access to adequate and nutritious food may help reduce their risk of developing associated physical and mental health issues, and also improve the strength of the broader community.
 When people are provided with the social support they need to thrive, everyone benefits,” Map the Meal Gap 2017